JamesParrott/sDNA_GH/README.md

 Loads an sDNA_GH project configuration file (`.toml` or `.ini`, e.g. `config.toml`) along with the sDNA_GH Python package and any specified options.

 ###### Read_Geom (get_Geom)
 Read in references to Rhino geometry (polylines) to provide them in the required form for subsequent sDNA_GH tools.
 Can be merged and override with other supplied geometry and data.
 The UUIDs of the Rhino objects are converted to strings to preserve the references to them.
-Set the option *selected* to True, to only read selected Rhino objects (of the specified type - polylines.
-Similarly, specify *layer* = your_layer_name to only read Rhino objects from the layer named your_layer_name.
+Set the option `selected` to true, to only read selected Rhino objects (of the specified type - polylines.
+Similarly, specify `layer` = your_layer_name to only read Rhino objects from the layer named your_layer_name.

 ##### Shapefile tools
 ###### Write_Shp (write_shapefile)